mgsvmoddingwiki/mgsvmoddingwiki.github.io/wiki/Meta/Formatting_Reference/Formatting_Reference.md

     {% include index-autolist type="section" %}
     {% endraw %}

-> **Note:** nothing will appear in this example list since this page doesn't have a multi-level path with child pages.
+> Nothing will appear in this example list since this page doesn't have a multi-level path with child pages.
 Also unlike the tag index the content of section indexes is generated by Javascript.
+{:.note}

 {% include spoiler-end %}